asrosenberg/dodcontractdata/README.md

-# Welcome to the repository for the DoD Contract Data project.
+Welcome to the repository for the DoD Contract Data project.

+dod.csv = sample of 999 obs from the FY 2006 DOD defense contracts

-# var_descrip.xlsx = description of the relevant variables from the usaspending.gov defense contract data
+var_descrip.xlsx = description of the relevant variables from the usaspending.gov defense contract data

-# lit_review= list of preliminary literature in political science on the iron triangle, MIC, etc.
+lit_review.txt = list of preliminary literature in political science on the iron triangle, MIC, etc.

-# network_analysis = r script for an initial network analysis of the DOD contract data
+dod_network_analysis.R = r script for an initial network analysis of the DOD contract data